Keep all regular medical and laboratory appointments.

 Chewable forms of this medication should be chewed thoroughly before swallowing.

 The dosage is based on your age.
 Do not increase your dose or take this medication more often than directed without your doctor's approval.
-Improper use of this medication (abuse) may result in serious harm (e.g., brain damage, seizure, death).
+Improper use of this medication (abuse) may result in serious harm (such as brain damage, seizure, death).

 Tell your doctor if your condition persists for more than 1 week, if it worsens, or if it occurs with rash, persistent headache, or fever lasting more than 3 days.
 These may be symptoms of a serious medical problem and should be checked by a doctor.